metablaster/WindowsFirewallRuleset/Readme/Remote.md

 [PolymorphismMode][winrm polymorphism]

-Hint:

-Do not use `-Shallow` parameter with `Get-CimInstance` commandlet
+Hint: do not use `-Shallow` parameter with `Get-CimInstance` commandlet

 #### The service is configured to reject remote connection requests for this plugin